 Out of the 28 patients diagnosed with COPD who were admitted to the hospital, 19 patients with COPD were included in the implementation study.
-Of the 9 excluded patients, only 1 refused to sign the consent form.
-A total of 13 patients (68%) successfully completed the entire protocol, comprising 6 contact moments.
-A significant dropout rate (n=6) was caused by a SARS-CoV-2 outbreak with obligated patient isolation.
+Of the nine excluded patients, only one refused signing the consent form.
+Thirteen patients (68%) successfully completed the entire protocol, comprising six contact moments.
+A significant drop-out rate (n=6) was caused by a SARS-CoV-2 outbreak with obligated patient isolation.
 The implementation process and the characteristics of the included patients are shown in Figure 2 and Table 1.

-Figure 1.
-Overview of the Different Steps in the Adapted PHARMACOP Protocol and Their Median Time Investment for Individual Visitsa ain minutes the first assessment, a pharmaceutical recommendation was made for 9 patients (47.4%), with an acceptance rate of 66.7%.
-As shown in Table 2, the most common recommendation was to transition patients using 2 separate devices to combination therapy with a single inhaler.
+After the first assessment, a pharmaceutical recommendation was made for nine patients (47.4%), with an acceptance rate of 66.7%.
+As shown in Table 2, the most common recommendation was to transition patients using two separate devices to combination therapy with a single inhaler.
 No further adjustments were made during the second therapy evaluation moment.
-On admission, 5 out of 13 (38.5%) evaluated patients made major errors in their inhaler use, which decreased to one patient (7.7%) at discharge and zero patients at follow-up.
+On admission, five out of thirteen (38.5 %) evaluated patients made major errors in their inhaler use, which decreased to one patient (7.7%) at discharge and zero patients at follow-up.
 The median score of inhalation device use significantly improved during the patient's hospital stay from 5.7/10 (IQR=7.1) to 9/10 (IQR=2.2) at discharge (p=0.003; z=-2.936).
 At follow-up, no patients exhibited a major error and their inhaler technique (median score 10/10; IQR=1.4) did not significantly deteriorate (p=0.068, z=-1.826).